To be eligible for a Commercial Pilot License, one must meet the following criteria.

 Commercial training starts in a single engine Cessna C172 or Piper Archer.
-During commercial training, you will learn new maneuvers in addition to the ones you learned during your private pilot training.
+During commercial training, you will learn new manoeuvres in addition to the ones you learned during your private pilot training.
 Ground instruction will include learning FAA commercial regulations and safety standards in order to prepare you for the written exam and teach you to make safe decisions as a commercial pilot.
 Cross country flight planning and flying as pilot in command are also required during commercial training.

 Once you successfully attain a Commercial Pilot Certificate in a single-engine airplane, you will then be ready to add a multi-engine rating!
 For this part of your training, you will have the opportunity to fly the Piper Seminole.
 The Seminole is exciting to fly and introduces multi-engine aerodynamics along with new emergency procedures that you will become proficient with during your training.
 The multi-engine add-on is required if you intend to find a job in an airplane with more than one engine.

 HOW LONG DOES IT TAKE TO EARN A COMMERCIAL PILOT LICENSE?

 The answer to this depends on several factors.
 These include weather, student availability for training, and financing.
 The FAA requires a total of 120 hours for a Commercial Pilot License under Part 141 training.
 This time is built in conjunction with your Instrument Rating.
 Motivated students in a fast track program finish Commercial training on average in 5 months, including instrument rating.
 Students that are less available could take much longer.

 Course costs are based on the average number of hours it takes a student to complete the course and may vary from student to student according to their capability and motivation.
 This makes it difficult to estimate the total cost of training before enrolling in a program.